Implications of $A_4$ modular symmetry on Neutrino mass, Mixing and Leptogenesis with Linear Seesaw: Leptogenesis

 \section{Leptogenesis}

 Leptogenesis has proven to be one of the most preferred way to generate the observed baryon asymmetry of the Universe.
 The standard scenario of resonant enhancement in CP asymmetry has brought down the scale as low as TeV \cite{Pilaftsis:1997jf,Bambhaniya:2016rbb,Pilaftsis:2003gt, Abada:2018oly}.
-The present model includes six heavy states with doubly degenerate masses for each pair Eq.\eqref{mrs matrix}.
-But one can introduce a higher dimension mass term for the Majorana fermion ($N_R$), which leads to a small mass splitting between the heavy fermions, there by enhancing the CP asymmetry to generate required lepton asymmetry \cite{Pilaftsis:2005rv,Asaka:2018hyk}.
+The present model includes six heavy states with doubly degenerate masses for each pair Eqn. \eqref{mrs matrix}.
+But one can introduce a higher dimensional mass term for the heavy neutrino superfield ($S_L^c$) as